ia-toki/apio-2020-web/rules.md

 ### D. Grading System

-* [TLX](https://tlx.toki.id) will be used as the grading system.
+* Grading system similar to the public site [TLX](https://tlx.toki.id) will be used.
 * Source code limit for each submission is **300 KB**.
-* Contestants will get a full feedback for each of their submission.
+* Contestants will get a full feedback for each submission.
 * For each test case, the grader will output one of:
   * **AC** (Accepted): program solved the problem within the given time and memory limits.
   * **WA** (Wrong Answer): program stopped within given time and memory limits, but produced the wrong output.